UF: Consumer Sentiment in Florida drops four points in June

 Respondents were also glum in their assessment of broader issues.
 Their confidence in the national economy over the coming year dropped three points to 73, while their trust in the national economy’s prospects for the next five years fell four points to 84.
 Floridians’ confidence in whether now is a good time to buy big-ticket consumer items, such as televisions and automobiles, also fell, dropping four points to 78.

-In May, consumer confidence was largely buoyed by perceptions that personal finances would improve.
+In May, Consumer Sentiment was largely buoyed by perceptions that personal finances would improve.
 Such thinking “was likely due to the dramatic drop in gas prices between April and May, a decline of more than 50 cents a gallon,” McCarty said.

 Although gas prices have continued to fall since then, the associated optimism may have slowed in June, McCarty said, because of increased news coverage about expiring tax cuts and automatic budget cuts in January that could disrupt the economy.